 - Once the time is up, let the pressure release naturally for 5 minutes, then use the quick release to let off the rest of the steam.

 - Add the garlic and tomatoes and cook together for 2 more minutes, stirring a couple of times.
-Finally, add the spices and oregano, stir through and add an extra tablespoon of olive oil and butter.
+Finally, add the spices and oregano, stir through and add the butter (or more olive oil).
 Once melted, stir and remove from the heat.

 - Once the beans are ready, strain through a sieve and return to the pan with the onions.
 Stir through and serve with fresh lime on the side.
 That’s it!